Ruptured Disc Treatments

 Ruptured disc treatment — an overview of the treatments available

 For people with a ruptured or herniated disc, the pain can be hardly noticeable or it can be severe and debilitating.
-Ruptured disc treatments attempt to alleviate the pain and discomfort associated with disc material that is pressing upon the spinal cord or its nerve roots.
-Treatments can range from pain medications to chiropractic adjustments; however, short of surgery, virtually all ruptured disc treatments are designed to provide only temporary relief.
+Ruptured disc treatment attempts to alleviate the pain and discomfort associated with a tear in the disc wall, or disc material that is pressing upon the spinal cord or its nerve roots.
+Treatments can range from pain medications to chiropractic adjustments; however, short of surgery, virtually all conservative ruptured disc treatment options are designed to provide only temporary relief.

 Your vertebrae are separated by spongy discs that have a tough outer layer called the annulus fibrosus which covers and protects the nucleus pulposus, a gel-like substance.
 As we age, the nucleus loses its fluid content and begins to degenerate.
 If there is further breakdown of a disc, the outer covering of the disc can rupture, pushing the nucleus out into the spinal canal.
 When this occurs, the discs don’t allow normal movement, and that can lead to pain, weakness and other symptoms.
 Aging is just one of a few possible ruptured disc causes.
-Others include degenerative disc disease, general wear and tear, car accidents and sports-related injuries.
+Others include the onset of degenerative disc disease, the aftermath of car accidents and sports-related injuries, and also genetic predisposition.

 Symptoms of a ruptured disc

 Symptoms vary depending on the position of the ruptured disc and the size of its herniation.
 However, a ruptured disc is typically preceded by neck pain or low back pain, numbness and weakness.
 Mobility may decrease and limit your daily activities like playing tennis, shopping or going to work.
 That’s when ruptured disc treatment options can be beneficial.
 Treatments also can help bridge the gap as your body works to heal itself and absorb wayward disc material.